 - Children's Online Privacy Protection Act (COPPA)

 - General privacy laws, OMB privacy policies and guidance and Departmental policies

 - Have questions or comments about the Commerce Office of Privacy and Open Government programs?
 Please contact the Office of Privacy and Open Government SAOP

-Office of Privacy & Open Government
+Office of Privacy and Open Government

 Donald W Barnes, MS